noahehall/blockchain/blockchain.md

   - large amounts of money are involved in transactions that anyone can access
   - smart contracts cant be updated after launch: they are eternal and P2P
     - however you can pause them so no further transactions are processed, see stop loss section
+    - and there are some workarounds to upgrading contracts, see elseware
 - auditing questions
   - what vulnerabilities may be latent in the contract logic
   - how might someone discover these vulnerabilities